hybridgroup/cylon-intel-iot-analytics/README.markdown

 That's it, with that you should be able to create devices and components, add components to a device, and submit/retrieve data from a device component.

-Now you're ready to hook up Cylon to the Intel IoT Analytics network!
+Now you're ready to hook up Cylon.JS to the Intel IoT Analytics network!

 [Intel IoT Anlytics]: https://dashboard.us.enableiot.com